Summer 2010, Vol.

 Lois Olena, D.Min.
 (M.A. in Jewish Studies, 1989, Gratz College)

-Encounter Editor, Visiting Professor of Practical Theology
+Encounter Editor, Associate Professor of Practical Theology

 and Jewish Studies and D.Min.
 Project Coordinator, Assemblies of God Theological